A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Experimental evaluation

-This type of performance is quite typical, when exact methods like \emph{ILP-Gurobi barrier} are compared to approximate ones like ours.
-Solid performance of our method we explain by the boost given by the reduced costs obtained with the dual optimization.
-Being very important for the performance of the primal heuristic at the beginning, its effect diminishes as one gets closer to the solution of the relaxed problem.
-In other words, primal heuristics are typically unable to fully exploit high-precision relaxed solutions, in contrast to the branch-and-bound employed by Gurobi.
+This type of performance is typical when comparing exact methods like \emph{ILP-Gurobi barrier} to approximate ones like ours.
+Our method performs well because the reduced costs from dual optimization give it a significant advantage early on.
+Being very important for the performance of the primal heuristic at the beginning, its effect dimishes as we approach the solution of the relaxed problem.
+In other words, primal heuristics generally cannot fully benefit from high-precision relaxed solutions, whereas Gurobi's branch-and-bound method can.